Aveglia/vAMPirus/helpmeoutsome.md

             `nextflow run vAMPirusv0.1.0.nf -c vampirus.config -with-conda /PATH/TO/miniconda3/env/vAMPirus --DataCheck`

         The DataCheck feature of vAMPirus is meant to give the user some information about their data so they can tailor their final analysis appropriately.
-In DataCheck mode, vAMPirus performs all read processing operations then generates ASVS and performs nucleotide- and p rotein-based clustering at 24 different clustering percentages ranging from 55-99% ID. vAMPirus then generates an html report that displays and visualizes read processing and clustering stats.
+In DataCheck mode, vAMPirus performs all read processing operations then generates ASVS and performs nucleotide- and protein-based clustering at 24 different clustering percentages ranging from 55-99% ID. vAMPirus then generates an html report that displays and visualizes read processing and clustering stats.
 It is recommended that before running any dataset through vAMPirus, you run the data through the DataCheck to allow informed decisions on clustering percentage, max read length, etc., etc.